QaysFaaris23/EA/FaarisJOurnals/SCDF TANK DOCUMENTATION.md

 # MY COMMITMENTS TO THE SCDF TRACKED VEHICLE
 Basically as the head mechanical designer i am tasked to do everything about the chassis and moving parts.
-To begin, i first designed the main platform to mount the turret and the engine compartment.I split this platform into two, one to hold the main "engine compartment" which houses the electronics and the other to hold the turret.
+To begin, i first designed the main platform to mount the turret and the engine compartment.I split this platform into two, engine platform to hold the "engine compartment" which houses the electronics and turret platform to hold the turret.
 I ensures that they are in seperate compartments so that any water leakage from the nozzle on the turret wont spill into the electronics compartment.
 See the photo below

 <img src="https://github.com/QaysFaaris23/ScdfVehicle/blob/master/FaarisJOurnals/MainPlatform1.PNG" width ="300"> <img src="https://github.com/QaysFaaris23/ScdfVehicle/blob/master/FaarisJOurnals/MainPlatform2.PNG" width ="300">